GrowVolution/GrowVolution_e.V./Statutes.md

    - the general promotion of the democratic system within the scope of this law; this does not include activities pursuing only specific civic interests or activities limited to municipal politics,
    - the promotion of civic engagement for charitable and benevolent purposes,
    - the promotion of science and research.
-2. The purpose of the association is realized in particular through:
+2. The association’s purpose is realized in particular through:
    - provision of infrastructure for self-reflection, goal pursuit, and personal development,
    - promotion of mindfulness, self-responsibility, and interpersonal support,
    - organization and implementation of digital and physical educational formats, challenges, workshops, and projects,